Polkadot-Blockchain-Academy/pba-content/syllabus/1-Cryptography/2-Addresses-slides.md

 Hard keys: Take a _path_ (data like a name/index), concatenate with the original key, and hash it for a new key.
 They reveal nothing about keys above them, and only with the _path_ between it and children could they be recovered.

+- use `sha3sum -N 256` for a 32byte output and hash type in two things and press ctrl D
+- use inspect on the two private keys see that they are completely different public keys non-linkable

 ---

 ## Soft Derivation